Eagle Feather Organic Farm

 Basic farming including planting, harvesting, weeding, watering, etc.*

-Farm upkeep including organizing, cleaning, and rearranging supplies
+Farm upkeep including organizing, cleaning, rearranging supplies, composting, road maintenance, and bank restoration.

 *Although some farm work may require lifting, no work will be required of any guest that is beyond their capability or comfort level.